Himatsingka Seide Ltd leads gainers in 'A' group

 -

-PVR Ltd, Equitas Holdings Ltd, Inox Leisure Ltd and Trident Ltd are among the other gainers in the BSE's 'A' group today, 01 October 2020.
+HFCL Ltd, Suprajit Engineering Ltd, Hatsun Agro Product Ltd and Shoppers Stop Ltd are among the other gainers in the BSE's 'A' group today, 05 October 2020.

-PVR Ltd, Equitas Holdings Ltd, Inox Leisure Ltd and Trident Ltd are among the other gainers in the BSE's 'A' group today, 01 October 2020.
+HFCL Ltd, Suprajit Engineering Ltd, Hatsun Agro Product Ltd and Shoppers Stop Ltd are among the other gainers in the BSE's 'A' group today, 05 October 2020.

-Himatsingka Seide Ltd surged 14.00% to Rs 104.25 at 11:54 IST.
+Himatsingka Seide Ltd spiked 13.52% to Rs 123.45 at 11:53 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 2.23 lakh shares were traded on the counter so far as against the average daily volumes of 1.2 lakh shares in the past one month.
+On the BSE, 2.53 lakh shares were traded on the counter so far as against the average daily volumes of 64478 shares in the past one month.

-PVR Ltd spiked 8.55% to Rs 1316.8.
+HFCL Ltd soared 8.54% to Rs 17.15.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 3.02 lakh shares were traded on the counter so far as against the average daily volumes of 1.56 lakh shares in the past one month.
+On the BSE, 7.59 lakh shares were traded on the counter so far as against the average daily volumes of 3.6 lakh shares in the past one month.

-Equitas Holdings Ltd soared 8.14% to Rs 54.45.
+Suprajit Engineering Ltd surged 8.19% to Rs 203.4.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 6.91 lakh shares were traded on the counter so far as against the average daily volumes of 1.98 lakh shares in the past one month.
+On the BSE, 23246 shares were traded on the counter so far as against the average daily volumes of 14017 shares in the past one month.

-Inox Leisure Ltd gained 7.19% to Rs 289.95.
+Hatsun Agro Product Ltd added 7.14% to Rs 835.4.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 3.85 lakh shares were traded on the counter so far as against the average daily volumes of 35638 shares in the past one month.
+On the BSE, 10795 shares were traded on the counter so far as against the average daily volumes of 5830 shares in the past one month.

-Trident Ltd spurt 6.27% to Rs 7.12.
+Shoppers Stop Ltd gained 6.53% to Rs 192.6.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 25.7 lakh shares were traded on the counter so far as against the average daily volumes of 10.68 lakh shares in the past one month.
+On the BSE, 68901 shares were traded on the counter so far as against the average daily volumes of 6511 shares in the past one month.

 Powered by Capital Market - Live News